 There is so much to write about the importance of Vitamin D for the whole body.
 We have just touched on how it works and the effect it has as an anti-ageing agent on your skin.

-This Winter enjoy getting out there, exposing the larger areas of your body and reap the rewards as you stay healthier and younger!
+Enjoy getting out there safely, exposing the larger areas of your body and reap the rewards as you stay healthier and younger!

 Still not sure?